 A hard-stop alarm alerts staff to inconsistencies or incompatibilities in the load build.

-The proper cycle selection is ensured based on the contents of the load.
+The proper cycle selection is ensured based on the contents of the load and the machine being used.

 SPM prompts and guides proper use of test and control BIs.